gicking/STM8_Fault-Tolerant_SW/README.md

   - LSI frequency can be measured using f<sub>CPU</sub> for tighter timing (see [SPL](https://www.st.com/en/embedded-software/stsw-stm8069.html) IWDG example).
 In this case re-measure periodically to account for slow LSI frequency drift

-  - Once started, the IWDG cannot be stopped by user SW until next reset
+  - Once started, the IWDG cannot be stopped by user SW until next reset.
+However, timeout period can be changed by software

   - Timeout period can be configured by SW between 64µs and 1s (typ.).
 Configuration registers are "password protected"

   - Optional activation by boot-ROM via [option bytes](#option-bytes), see e.g. [STM8S207K8 datasheet](https://www.st.com/resource/en/datasheet/stm8s207k8.pdf), section 8.
 Default timeout after reset is 16ms

+  - For STM8S/AF variants the IWDG watchdog cannot be disabled in HALT mode (see [here](https://github.com/gicking/STM8_headers/pull/10)).
+In this case, periodically wake up via AWU to service IWDG before timeout (-> higher power consumption)

   - If IWDG is activated via option bytes and RAM test is used, special attention is required, see [RAM test](#ram-test) notes